sowbyspencer/activity-app-server/README.md

 Static images are served from the `public` directory.
 Access them via the `IMAGE_PATH` defined in your `.env` file.

+## Location-Based Filtering

+- Activities are filtered by latitude, longitude, and user-selected radius using the Haversine formula in SQL.
+- The legacy `location` string field is deprecated and will be removed from the database and API.
+- All endpoints for activity creation, editing, and discovery require lat/lon.
+- Planned: Map/address picker and geocoding integration for frontend.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request.